Pocket Reduction Surgery Near You in Kingwood, Houston TX 77339

 When the pockets around the teeth become too deep to keep clean through a regular at-home oral hygiene regimen effectively, it becomes necessary to perform a pocket reduction surgery or other treatments.
 Keeping the pockets clean helps to prevent the disease from spreading to healthy gum and bone tissue.

 During the pocket reduction procedure, the dentist goes underneath the gum tissue and cleans out the bacteria collected there.
 After the bacteria and diseased tissues have been removed, it is easier for the gums to reattach to the bone to close the pocket.
-If you need a dentist near you in 77339, to perform pocket reduction near you, Houston Oral Healthcare Specialists can help.
+If you need pocket reduction, our dentist in Kingwood, TX at Houston Oral Healthcare Specialists can help.
 We can perform pocket reduction and oral cleanings to keep your mouth looking and feeling great.

 Non-Surgical Pocket Reduction